- The ability to log into the QIAGEN CLC Genomics Server can now be restricted to members of specified groups.

 Bisulfite Sequencing Analysis

-- Three tools for analyzing cytosine methylation data are now available from a folder under the Epigenomics Analysis folder of the Toolbox: Map Bisulfite Reads to Reference, Call Methylation Levels, and Create RRBS-fragment Track.
+- Three tools for analyzing cytosine methylation data are now available: Map Bisulfite Reads to Reference, Call Methylation Levels, and Create RRBS-fragment Track.
 These tools reveal methylated cytosines genome wide and at single base level resolution, support statistical comparison between samples accommodating different experimental designs, and support reduced representation sequencing.
-These tools were formerly available via the Bisulfite Sequencing plugin, but are now integrated into the Workbench.
+These tools were formerly available via the Bisulfite Sequencing Server Plugin, but are now integrated into the server software.

 - The Map Bisulfite Reads to Reference offers the option to enable global alignments to produce read mappings with no unaligned ends, which was not formerly possible.